3 Contrarian Ways To Be A Better Investor

 There’s nothing quite like good, old fashioned, cash.
 Yet for some reason, many investors think they need to be all in, especially when the market is on a bullish run.

 What’s really bizarre is that the best gamblers seem to understand this better than most investors.
 Any card shark worth his salt will tell you that you NEVER have your entire bank roll in play, no matter how favorable the odds may be.
-That’s because rule #1 is always to be able to live to fight another day.
+That’s because you always need to be able to live to fight another day.

 The reality is that cash is not the enemy of a portfolio.
 It’s your friend.
 You should be raising cash by selling positions here and there when things are going well — not when the market is tanking.
 That way, if a selloff happens, you’ll be ready to strike.
 Instead of worrying whether or not you have enough cash at work in the market, be thinking about how to add to your cash pile.